2017 FIA World Endurance Championship: Regulation changes

 As part of the ACO's 2017 regulations, the LMP2 category has been revamped with the introduction of a single specification motor from Gibson Technology, with increased power output compared to 2016 LMP2s.
-Cockpit and chassis designs will also mimic the LMP1 regulations for safety.
+Cockpit and chassis designs also resembled the LMP1 regulations for safety.
 The four approved chassis manufacturers were Dallara, Ligier, Oreca and Riley.
-Due to the single engine manufacturer, LMP2 teams are allowed an unlimited number of engines during the season.
+Due to the single engine manufacturer, LMP2 teams were allowed an unlimited number of engines during the season.

 At the behest of the manufacturers in LMGTE, the World Motor Sport Council approved the promotion of the GT Manufacturers' and Drivers' World Cups to world championship status, on par with the Manufacturers' and Drivers' World Championships for the LMP categories.
-LMGTE teams will also be limited to only three tyre compounds over the season, although the third compound does not have to be chosen until Le Mans.
-However, teams in LMGTE Pro as well as LMP1, will be limited to four sets of tyres plus two spares at all six-hour races.
-LMGTE entries will also no longer incur a penalty for changing an engine between qualifying and the race.
+LMGTE teams were also limited to only three tyre compounds over the season, although the third compound does not have to be chosen until Le Mans.
+However, teams in LMGTE Pro as well as LMP1, were limited to four sets of tyres plus two spares at all six-hour races.
+LMGTE entries also no longer incurred a penalty for changing an engine between qualifying and the race.

 Across all categories, limitations on testing have been decreased in an attempt to lower costs.
 Wind tunnel testing has also been further restricted.